bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 Alternatively you could `git checkout BRANCH` before committing and pushing changes.
 This way you can switch to a branch before you’d do those changes.
 Please note if you chose this option, you might commit on a different state of the code than what was build/tested during the build.

-{% include message_box.html type="example" title="Example" content="Imagine this: you push code to `feature/a`, which starts a build on [bitrise.io](https://www.bitrise.io/) with that specific commit.
+{% include message_box.html type="example" title="Example" content="Imagine the following use case: you push code to `feature/a`, which starts a build on [bitrise.io](https://www.bitrise.io/) with that specific commit.
 Then you quickly push another commit to `feature/a` which starts another build.
-If the second commit lands before the first build would get to do a `git checkout BRANCH`, then `git checkout feature/a` might actually point to the second commit instead of the first one, as `feature/a` now has a new commit.
-You can fix this by doing `git checkout -b my_temp_bump_branch` and then `git merge` the `my_temp_bump_branch` into the source branch (which was `feature/a` in this example)."%}
+If the second commit lands before the first build would get to do a `git checkout BRANCH`, then `git checkout feature/a` might point to the second commit instead of the first one, as `feature/a` now has a new commit.
+You can fix this by doing `git checkout -b my_temp_bump_branch` and then `git merge` the `my_temp_bump_branch` into the source branch (which was `feature/a` in this example).

-You also have to be careful which branch you checkout, e.g. if the build was started by `feature/a` you should checkout that branch and not a hardcoded one (e.g. master)!
-You can get the build’s branch through the `BITRISE_GIT_BRANCH` env var ([http://devcenter.bitrise.io/faq/available-environment-variables/](http://devcenter.bitrise.io/faq/available-environment-variables/ "http://devcenter.bitrise.io/faq/available-environment-variables/")[ 7](http://devcenter.bitrise.io/faq/available-environment-variables/)).
+You also have to be careful which branch you check out.
+For example, if the build was started by `feature/a,` you should check out that branch instead of a hardcoded one (for example, a master branch).
+Learn how to get the build’s branch through the `BITRISE_GIT_BRANCH` [env var](/builds/available-environment-variables/)."%}

 In any case, this is how `git` works, so you can test this locally too.
 A webhook triggered build (when a commit hash is available) is similar to doing a